Assignments (With Guidelines Inspired From CS 221)

 the information here

-We will use GradeScope for grading written problems.
+We will use GradeScope for grading written and coding problems.
 To sign up for our class, follow the

 Go to https://gradescope.com/.